These are the Terms and Conditions on which We supply Courses (as defined below) to You, whether these are

 3.3.
 Subject to clause 10, We shall use reasonable endeavours to complete the Services, provide the Goods and Digital Content or deliver the Courses within estimated time frames, but time shall not be of the essence in the performance of any Services and/or delivery of the Courses/Goods/Digital Content.

 3.4.
 We may, in addition to our own employees, engage sub-Contractors to provide all or part of the Courses/Services/Goods being provided to You and such engagement shall not relieve Us of our obligations under the Contract.

 4. YOUR STATUS

-4.1 By placing an order with the Supplier by any means (including by email, telephone, letter, fax or via Our Website), You warrant that:
+4.1.
+By placing an Order with Us by any means (including by email, telephone, letter, fax or via Our Website), You warrant that:

-4.1.2 they are at least 18 years old.
+4.1.2.
+You are at least 18 years old.

 5. HOW THE CONTRACT IS FORMED

 5.1.
 Placing an Order with Us.
 After placing an Order with Us by any means (including by email, telephone, letter, fax or via Our Website), You will receive an e-mail from Us acknowledging that We have received Your Order.
 Please note that this does not mean that Your Order has been accepted.